Mary – the world she lived in

 The south-facing slopes over which the village’s houses spread were ideal for vines.
 Deep blue grapes covered trellises or bowed towards the ground.

 Nazareth in the first century was small.
 We know this because of the discovery of many underground tombs.
-Their position shows the limits of the village’s perimeter to the west, east, and south, since burial was always done outside inhabited areas.
+Burial was always done outside inhabited areas, so the position of the tombs shows the limits of the village’s perimeter to the west, east, and south.

 The people of Nazareth were essentially farmers, so they needed space between the houses for livestock and their enclosures, as well as gardens and orchards.